No. 4 seed Virginia arrives late and leaves early from NCAA tournament

 Players, coaches and the athletic training staff gathered together for the first time in more than a week Friday morning at John Paul Jones Arena and traveled by bus to the airport for a charter fight to Indianapolis, where they quarantined at the team hotel for a required period.

-After two more rounds of negative PRC test results, the second administered after midnight Saturday, Virginia finally was able to conduct a walk-through Saturday afternoon at Assembly Hall, one of six venues hosting NCAA tournament games entirely in and around Indianapolis.
+After two more rounds of negative PCR test results, the second administered after midnight Saturday, Virginia finally was able to conduct a walk-through Saturday afternoon at Assembly Hall, one of six venues hosting NCAA tournament games entirely in and around Indianapolis.

-The Cavaliers emerged from the hiatus uneven offensively in the first half, although a burst in the first few minutes and shortly before halftime helped build a 24-17 lead with 3:57 to go.
+The Cavaliers emerged from the hiatus sluggish offensively in the first half, although a burst in the first few minutes and shortly before halftime helped build a 24-17 lead with 3:57 to go.
 The margin shrunk to 28-27 at halftime when Vander Plas made a three-pointer with three seconds remaining.

-Vander Plas had missed his first four three-pointers before connecting going into halftime during a first half in which the teams combined to shoot 9 for 32 (28.1 percent) from behind the arc.
+“It was a windy road, unique the way it started,” said Bennett, who coached the 500th game of his career.
+“Obviously this last nine days — or eight days, whatever — is as strange and unique as you find heading into this, but again at the start of the season we didn’t even know if we’d get to play that many games, didn’t know what would happen with the NCAA tournament.

+“I’m glad we’re having the NCAA tournament, but it was a strange year, unlike any, and I hope it never happens again.”